Bridging Discrete and Backpropagation: Straight-Through and Beyond: and Baseline Subtraction

-As in Remark~\ref{theorem: reinmax-nobaseline}, we observe that applying the Heun's method on Equation~\ref{eqn: exact-nobaseline} and Equation~\ref{eqn:exact_baseline_final} lead to the same gradient estimator, $\appnabla_{\mbox{ ReinMax}}$.
-This finding implies another benefit of using $E[f(\mD)]$ as the baseline: the resulting gradient estimator does not rely on additional prior information (i.e., its derivation can be free of baseline subtraction).
+As in Remark~\ref{theorem: reinmax-nobaseline}, applying the Heun's method on Equation~\ref{eqn: exact-nobaseline} and Equation~\ref{eqn:exact_baseline_final} lead to the same gradient estimator, which implies another benefit of using $E[f(\mD)]$ as the baseline: the resulting gradient estimator does not rely on additional prior (i.e., its derivation can be free of baseline subtraction).